jackbearheart/email-addresses/README.md

 Operates similarly to `addrs(opts)`, with the exception that `rfc6532` and `simple` default to `true`.

 Returns a list of address objects as described above.
-If you set `simple: false` each address will include a `node` object that containst the AST for the address.
+If you set `simple: false` each address will include a `node` object that contains the AST for the address.

 `obj = addrs.parseFrom(opts)`
 =============================